arrowarchive/Old-Arrowarchive/docs/tos.md

 3. **Quote-Retweeting or including my work in a Fleet is prohibited-** This is specific to *Twitter* users.
 Quote-Retweeting creates a post under the sharer's account prevents likes, comments, and constructive criticism from reaching the artist.
 I disapprove of fleets for a similar reason, but unlike *Instagram* stories, the artist will not be informed of this and the viewer cannot be directed to the artist's page (If *Twitter* changes how fleets are formatted, then I may change my stance on Fleets).

-* Due to changes in *Twitter's* interface, a retweet takes the form of a blank QRT.
-While QRT's are a nuisance, retweets are greatly appreciated, as they share my work and ensure that I will receive any feedback on the piece.
+*  While QRT's are a nuisance, retweets are greatly appreciated, as they share my work and ensure that I will receive any feedback on the piece.

 ## Non-Commercial Use Policy